deconf/Clicky-Analytics-for-WP/readme.txt

 == Description ==
 Using a widget, [Clicky Analytics Plugin](https://deconf.com/clicky-analytics-dashboard-wordpress/) displays detailed info and stats about: online users, number of visits, number of actions, bounce rates, organic searches, time average directly on your Admin Dashboard.

-This plugin automatically inserts <a href="https://clicky.com/66508224" target="_blank">Clicky Web Analytics</a> tracking code in each page of your website.
+This plugin automatically inserts <a href="https://clicky.com/66508224" target="_blank">Clicky Web Analytics</a> cookieless tracking code in each page of your website.

 Authorized users can also view Clicky stats like visitors and top searches, on frontend, at the end of each article.